What to do when the lunchbox comes home uneaten

 · Is the lunch too interesting?
 Some kids can be overwhelmed by too much choice and prefer a simple sandwich over a bento box.

 · Is the lunch too messy/fiddly?
-Some children are put off my fiddly packaging or foods that make their hands sticky.
-Try peeling an orange or mandarin, cutting a kiwi fruit in half and adding a spoon.
+Some children are put off by fiddly packaging or foods that make their hands sticky.
+Try peeling an orange or mandarin, cutting a kiwi fruit in half and adding a spoon or including a napkin to clean their hands with.

-Try enlisting your kids help with what goes in to their lunchbox: Make a plan at the start of the week especially if you’re utilising leftovers, let them choose their fruit and veg, and have a tub of (approved) snacks for them to choose from.
+Try enlisting your kids help with what goes in to their lunchbox: Make a plan at the start of the week especially if you’re utilising leftovers, let them choose their fruit and veg, and have a tub of (your approved) snacks for them to choose from.

 If it’s the veggies that come home uneaten, don’t replace these with a different food, keep including those 2-3 vegetables and get your child to choose them, to get more buy-in.
 Oh, and serve those uneaten veggies up for afternoon tea on a snack plate or with a dip.

-Just don’t give up on getting those good-quality foods in there… it’s a process, it takes time and you’re doing great!
+Just don’t give up on getting those nourishing foods in there… it’s a process, it takes time and you’re doing great!

 Lucy x